 Fort Sumter House at 1 King Street began its existence as the Fort Sumter Hotel, which opened to guests in 1924.
 Designed by prominent commercial architect G. Lloyd Preacher of Atlanta, GA, the Spanish Colonial-style structure was built at a cost of $850,000.
 The 7-story building is located along the South Battery, directly adjacent to White Point Garden.
-At its inception, it was the tallest building as well as the only luxury hotel on the Charleston Peninsula.
+At its inception, it was the tallest building, as well as the only luxury hotel on the Charleston Peninsula.
 A 1929 brochure boasts, “spacious lobbies, sun parlors and terraces, comfortable and luxuriously furnished, overlook the water and offer cordial hospitality in an atmosphere to be found in few hotels.”

 The second floor featured a grand ballroom and lounge.
-The ground level housed a dining room which for many years was one of downtown Charleston’s few restaurants.
+The ground level housed a dining room, which for many years was one of downtown Charleston’s few restaurants.
 From 1954-1973, this eatery was called the Rampart Room.
 It was decorated with images of Southern Colonels and murals of Charleston scenes.
 A rarity in its time, it touted air conditioning and “manufactured ice” in its drinks.

 The Fort Sumter Hotel has had its share of notable guests.
 John F. Kennedy, then a young Naval intelligence officer, stayed in 1942.
 While there, he engaged in a tryst with a suspected German spy that was recorded by the FBI.
 The ensuing scandal changed the course of history.
 Playwright Tennessee Williams and Producer Irene Selznick visited in 1947.
 In fact, Williams hand wrote scenes for “A Streetcar Named Desire” on hotel stationery.
 Between those dates it served as the headquarters for the Sixth Naval District (prior to its move to the old Navy Base), before being remodeled and returned to hotel operation.

 The condo conversion required a change in zoning which then-Mayor Palmer Gaillard said would “have a major significance on zoning throughout the city.”
 A contemporary marketing piece noted that “Fort Sumter House represents the only high-rise structure of its kind in the historic area of the city, local sentiment and strict zoning dictate that no other structures of this height can ever be constructed.”
+In 2022, the building underwent an extensive $4.5 million renovation.
 Today, there are 72 residential units and businesses have returned to the ground floor.
 Fort Sumter House is one of many notable examples of adaptive reuse in this historic city.